 Or, did you miss your guaranteed issue rights window to buy Medigap insurance?
 If so, companies can use medical underwriting to charge more or even deny you a Medigap plan.
 If so, the good news is Medicare Advantage can’t do that.
 If you have an enrollment period and live in the plan’s service area, you can get a Medicare Advantage plan.

 I’ve made my choice.
 How do I sign up?

 Good news: an experienced agent can help you get your plan today—Just call.

 Call to speak with a Licensed Agent

-1. Kaiser Family Foundation, “A Dozen Facts About Medicare Advantage”
+1. Kaiser Family Foundation, “A Dozen Facts About Medicare Advantage in 2019”

 Content on this site has not been reviewed or endorsed by the Centers for Medicare & Medicaid Services, the United States Government, any state Medicare agency, or any private insurance agency (collectively “Medicare System Providers”).
 Eligibility.com is a DBA of Clear Link Technologies, LLC and is not affiliated with any Medicare System Providers.